PRTG Manual: Management

 When selecting a sensor collection view, only the sensors underneath the Linked Object are shown, omitting probes, groups, and devices.
 You can additionally filter by certain sensor Type, Status, and Tags.
 Only matching sensors will be shown.
 The screenshot below shows the same Linked Object as above, but in sensor collection view, additionally filtered for sensors with a bandwidthsensor tag.

-For detailed information, see Libraries and Node Settings (Overview—Library Node Display Settings) section.
+For detailed information, see section Libraries and Node Settings (Overview—Library Node Display Settings).

 On right-click, there are different context menus available—in the Management as well as in the Overview tab.